 The eForm is a PDF file which needs to be opened and edited using Adobe Reader.
-It is recommended that applicants use the latest version of Adobe Reader which is free to download from www.get.adobe.com/reader.
+It is recommended that applicants use the latest version of Adobe Reader which is free to download from www.get.adobe.com/reader .
+The eForm will work with some earlier versions of Adobe Reader but we recommend version 10 or above as a minimum.
+Some Mac computers are not compatible with the eForm, so we would recommend that where possible you use a PC to complete the application.

 When you click on the link to download the eForm from the Erasmus+ website, the form will open as a one page PDF displaying the following message in red text: